nuxt-modules/tailwindcss/docs/content/en/tailwind-config.md

 ### Merging strategy

-The provided config will be merged using [custom defu merger](https://github.com/nuxt-contrib/defu#custom-merger).
+The provided config will be merged using [defu's array function merger](https://github.com/nuxt-contrib/defu#array-function-merger).

 When giving an array to the `purge.content`, it will concat with the default value.